Week 1: June 9–15, 2024

 Special Guest :: Julia Carr

-Julie Carr is the author of ten books of poetry and prose, including Real Life: An Installation (Omindawn 2018), Objects from a Borrowed Confession (Ahsahta, 2017), and Someone Shot my Book (University of Michigan Press, 2018).
-Earlier books include 100 Notes on Violence (Ahsahta, 2010), RAG (Omnidawn, 2014), and Think Tank (Solid Objects, 2015).
-She is also the author of the critical study of Victorian poetry, Surface Tension: Ruptural Time and the Poetics of Desire in Late Victorian Poetry (Dalkey Archive, 2014).
-With Jeffrey Robinson, she is the coeditor of Active Romanticism (University of Alabama Press, 2015).
+Julie Carr is the author of 12 books of poetry and prose, including Climate, co-written with Lisa Olstein (Essay Press 2022), Real Life: An Installation (Omindawn 2018), Objects from a Borrowed Confession (Ahsahta 2017), and Someone Shot my Book (University of Michigan Press 2018).
+Earlier books include 100 Notes on Violence (Ahsahta 2010), RAG (Omnidawn, 2014), and Think Tank (Solid Objects 2015).
+With Jeffrey Robinson she is the co-editor of Active Romanticism (University of Alabama Press 2015).
 Her co-translation of Leslie Kaplan’s Excess-The Factory was published by Commune Editions in 2018.
-Her history of populism, eugenics, and spiritualism in the American west entitled Mud, Blood, and Ghosts is forthcoming in the Spring of 2023.
+Mud, Blood, and Ghosts: Populism, Eugenics, and Spiritualism in the American West was published by the University of Nebraska Press in 2023.
+The Underscore, a book of poems, is forthcoming from Omnidawn in 2024.
+Overflow, a trilogy, will be published sequentially over subsequent years.

-A former NEA fellow, Carr is a professor at the University of Colorado in Boulder.
+Carr was a 2011-12 NEA fellow, is a Professor at the University of Colorado in Boulder in English and Creative Writing, and is chair of the Women and Gender Studies department.
 She has collaborated with dance artists K.J.
 Holmes and Gesel Mason.
-With Tim Roberts she is the co-founder of Counterpath Press, Counterpath Gallery, and Counterpath Community Garden in Denver.
+With Tim Roberts she is the co-founder of Counterpath Press, Counterpath Gallery, and Counterpath Community Garden in Denver. www.reallifeaninstallation.com; www.juliecarrpoet.com; www.counterpathpress.org

 YOU ARE READY.